000600/Heart-Failure-Neural-Network/README.md

 This network predicts the probability of one's heart failing based on clinical heart records.
 The network is fully densely connected and, since the dataset is binary and categorical (the model predicts either 0 for patient survival or 1 for patient death), the model uses a binary crossentropy loss function and has 1 output neuron.
-The model uses a standard Adam optimizer with a learning rate of 0.001.
+The model uses a standard Adam optimizer with a learning rate of 0.001 and dropout layers to prevent overfitting.
 The model's architecture contains:
-- 1 Batch Normalization Layer
+- 1 Batch Normalization layer
-- 1 Input Layer (with 512 input neurons)
+- 1 Input layer (with 512 input neurons)
-- 3 Hidden Layers (2 with 256 neurons and 1 with 512; each with a ReLU activation function)
+- 3 Hidden layers (2 with 256 neurons and 1 with 512; each with a ReLU activation function)
-- 3 Batch Normalization Layers (one after each hidden layer)
+- 3 Batch Normalization layers (one after each hidden layer)
+- 4 Dropout layers (one after each hidden layer and the input layer)
 - 1 Output Layer (with 1 output neuron and a sigmoid activation function)

 Feel free to further tune the hyperparameters or build upon the model!